Data -> Insights -> Action

 Either way, once the data has been prepared, it needs to be synced from the warehouse to the tools used for data analysis and data activation.

 In terms of analysis, all Business Intelligence (BI) tools (like Looker, Mode, or Tableau) and some Product Analytics tools (like Amplitude and Indicative) have native integrations with data warehouses.

-In a nutshell, unlike the CDP approach, the warehouse approach requires more time and more resources both in terms of talent and tools.
+In a nutshell, unlike the CDI approach, the warehouse approach requires more time and more resources both in terms of talent and tools.
 And while this approach brings complete flexibility, it is only recommended in the presence of a dedicated data team that, at the very least, comprises a data engineer and a data analyst.